- Posted on

 As the name suggests, a FPV camera is an inflight camera that continuously relays live feed of the view around, from the drone as if a person were on board and viewing it themselves.
 This is an extremely useful technology especially since the pilot is on ground and trying to maneuver the drone.

-This field has seen some major interest from drone enthusiast.
+This field has seen some major interest from drone enthusiasts.
 One key reason for the interest has been the integration of Virtual Reality (VR) based Head Mounted Display (HMD) devices into the drone ecosystem.
 These devices create an immersive experience for the pilot on ground controlling the drone.

 While the FPV technology is really at the cutting edge, it is still not perfect.
 Two key challenges remain.
 First, there is latency between the time camera captures data and when it is received on ground.
 Lowering this latency will really help.
 Second, increasing maximum range from which data transfer can effectively happen will be crucial.
 Some newer drones have incorporated 4G/LTE modems onboard to overcome part of the issue.